FarronF/limerick-council-meetings/meetings/2019/12/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th November 2019.md

 Senior Executive Engineer addressed the Meeting and outlined details of the proposed

-scheme which will include a zebra crossing, designated set down areas, road signage,--- 3
+scheme which will include a zebra crossing, designated set down areas, road signage,
+---
+3

 resurfacing and drainage works.
 Following discussion, it was agreed a bus shelter would